 Baseball life seemed over for Rosen as he traded in his uniform for a stockbroker's pinstriped suits.
 For 17 years in Cleveland, the investment business was Al's life.
 Most of his time was spent with Bache and Company, where he eventually rose to manager of the Cleveland office.
 But baseball was still in his blood, and he helped the Indians as a batting instructor each spring and by sitting on the club's board of directors.

 By 1973, Rosen had left the investment business for a job with Caesar's Palace in Las Vegas.
-After five years at the casino, New York Yankees owner George Steinbrenner asked Rosen to become president and chief operating office of the Yankees.
+After five years at the casino, New York Yankees owner George Steinbrenner asked Rosen to become president and chief operating officer of the Yankees.
 Rosen accepted the offer in 1978 and spent a triumphant yet tumultuous year working with Yankees manager Billy Martin and Steinbrenner.

 According to an article by Howard Cosell, Rosen and Martin had made a gentleman's agreement just before the All-Star game in 1978 to stick together against some of the decrees issued by Steinbrenner.
 Martin then made his infamous remarks about slugger Reggie Jackson and Steinbrenner that, "one's a born liar; the other's convicted."
 Rosen either was forced to fire Martin or Martin resigned.
 Either way, Rosen replaced Martin with an old friend, former teammate Bob Lemon.
 The Yanks went on to win the 1978 A.L. pennant and World Series.
 Media sources believed Rosen spent more time in 1978 settling feuds between Martin and Steinbrenner than on baseball matters.